wreckage/halloa/README.md

 - Since the app uses react components, instance variables are unavailable.
 Everything the component needs must be sent out by the controller (which is packaged in an @props instance variable to aid in testing) or received via an ajax call (which is how, for example, the micropost feed is obtained).
+- I've added a unique username field to the user model, and there are no email activations.
+- There's no image upload for the microposts (shouldn't be difficult to add, but since my focus was on building the React UI, I skipped over it)

 ## Testing